fommil/fpmortals/manuscript/complete.md

 A> Programmer.
 Not as clumsy or random as `fromStepToL`.
 An elegant A> syntax... for a more civilised age.

-We'll discuss `EphemeralStream` in the next chapter, for now we just need to know that it is a potentially infinite data structure that avoids the memory retention problems in the stdlib `Stream`.
+We will discuss `EphemeralStream` in the next chapter, for now we just need to know that it is a potentially infinite data structure that avoids the memory retention problems in the stdlib `Stream`.